Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Acknowledgment

 \section{Acknowledgment}

 We thank Ying Zu, Eric Blackman and Mouyuan Sun for insightful discussions.
-HZ acknowledges support from the National Natural Science Foundation of China (No. 12403020), and the China Postdoctoral Science Foundation (No. 2023M732251).
-The numerical simulations in this work were carried out on the Astro cluster supported by Tsung-Dao Lee Institute.
+We thank the anonymous referee for detailed and constructive comments.
+HZ acknowledges support from the National Natural Science Foundation of China (No. 12403020), Qimeng Project at Shanghai Polytechnic University, and the China Postdoctoral Science Foundation (No. 2023M732251).
+Part of the numerical simulations in this work were carried out on the Astro cluster supported by Tsung-Dao Lee Institute.